QuantEcon/lecture-source-py/source/rst/python_essentials.rst

 Suppose that we want to make the information more readable, by capitalizing names and adding commas to mark thousands.

-The program `us_cities.py <https://github.com/QuantEcon/QuantEcon.lectures.code/blob/master/python_essentials/us_cities.py>`__ program reads the data in and makes the conversion:
+The program below reads the data in and makes the conversion:

 .. code-block:: python3